JM-Rishav/Titanic-Machine-learning-from-Disaster-Kaggle/README.md

 </div>

 <div>
+ <h3> Feature Engineering </h3>
  Feature engineering is the process of using domain knowledge of the data to create features (feature vectors) that make machine learning algorithms work.

 feature vector is an n-demensional vector of numerical features that represent some object.
 Many algorithms in machine learning require a numerical representation of objects, since such representations facilitate processsing and statistical analysis.